michaelmeuli/immensekansasii/README.md

 --SE		Single-end reads: YES or NO
 ```

-The **additional options** as described for the usage on sciCORE can be added in the same manner to the command and all parameters defined in the params.config file can be overwritten on the command line with ```--<parames-name> <params-value>```.
+The **additional options** as described for the usage on S3IT can be added in the same manner to the command and all parameters defined in the params.config file can be overwritten on the command line with ```--<parames-name> <params-value>```.